Fed's Powell sees 'favorable' outlook, 'sustainable' expansion

 Traders of short-term interest-rate futures are currently pricing in more than an 80% chance of a third interest rate cut this year when the Fed next meets, Oct.
 29-30.
 Traders see a 40% chance of a fourth rate cut in December.

 Powell did not go so far as to even flag another rate cut upcoming.
-“We will be data dependent, assessing the outlook and risks to the outlook on a meeting-by-meeting basis.
-Taking all that into account, we will act as appropriate,” Powell said, repeating that as global risks evolve the Fed would move “as appropriate” to keep the decade-old expansion under way.
+“We will be data dependent, assessing the outlook and risks to the outlook on a meeting-by-meeting basis, Powell said, repeating that as global risks evolve the Fed would move “as appropriate” to keep the decade-old expansion under way.

 “Looking ahead, policy is not on a preset course,” he said.